haochenuw/coupgame/Notes.md

 - ~~Make use of handleLifeLost.~~ Thursday, July 8, 2021
 - ~~Show special when player has died.~~ Friday, July 9, 2021
-- Should not let player join room if game already started (or better, join as spectator mode.)
+- ~~Should not let player join room if game already started (or better, join as spectator mode.)~~ Friday, July 9, 2021

 ## Tricky situation

 ~~in both c and b actions.
 If someone blocks first, need to "wait" on that block to happen until everyone has made decision about challenge.
 If someone challenges, then the challenge is revealed first before block can take place.
 If every skips~~ Friday, July 9, 2021

 - Working on resolving this, caching the block.
-Then, if challenged, need to handle this cached block only if the reveal is legit.p
+Then, if challenged, need to handle this cached block only if the reveal is legit.

+- Issue: when A: c/b/s -> select b, B: c/s -> select s.
+The c/s panel looks like it did not go away.
+This is because it is c/s for the action turned into c/s for block.
+However, the "skip" button still looks pressed.
+    - ~~Idea to fix: (1) make sure to display challenging who~~ Friday, July 9, 2021
+    - Remove somehow the "pressed" style on buttons

+## 3 player issues

+- ~~When only 2 players left, tax -> challenge will crash.~~ Friday, July 9, 2021